mhekkel/libzeep/docs/lib-http.md

 [def __error_handler__ [classref zeep::http::error_handler `error_handler`]]

 During the processing of a request, an error may occur, often by throwing an std::exception.
 The default __error_handler__ class takes care of catching exceptions and turn these in sensible error replies.
-A default error_handler is created in the __http_server__ constructor and this one uses the default =error.xhtml= template in =docroot=, or a built in template if that file does not exist.
+A default error_handler is created in the __http_server__ constructor and this one uses the default ``error.xhtml`` template in ``docroot``, or a built in template if that file does not exist.

-You can derive your own error handler from __error_handler__ and implement a =create_error_reply= member to handle some errors differently.
+You can derive your own error handler from __error_handler__ and implement a ``create_error_reply`` member to handle some errors differently.
 The error handlers will be called in the reverse order of being added allowing you to override default behaviour.